Every On-Screen Joker Ranked From Worst To Best

 15. Arkham: Origins Joker (Troy Baker)

 When "Arkham City" was announced as Mark Hamill's final outing as the Joker, there was a pretty big problem.
 As Batman's arch-nemesis, the Clown Prince of Crime was definitely going to be in the next game, which told the story of an encounter much earlier in Batman's career.
-Thus, the role of the Joker fell to Troy Baker, and the problem here is obvious: he pretty much just did a dead-on impression of Hamill's Joker for the entire game.
+Thus, the role of the Joker fell to Troy Baker, and the problem here is obvious: He pretty much just did a dead-on impression of Hamill's Joker for the entire game.

-To be fair, he actually does a really good job of it, and the sequence of the game that explores Joker's origins and his thoughts on Batman is absolutely the high point of the game.
+To be fair, he actually does a really good job of it, and the sequence that explores Joker's origins and his thoughts on Batman is absolutely the high point of the game.
 Even the fact that it takes the Joker's seduction of Harley Quinn, a process that took months in the comics, and compresses it down to about 15 minutes works incredibly well with the ramped-up style of the "Arkham" games.
 A lot of that comes from the writing, but you can chalk up a good amount up to Baker and Harley Quinn actress Tara Strong, who do great with the material.

-At copy is never going to beat the original.
+A copy is never going to beat the original.
 But hey, this is the role that allowed Baker, who also starred in the "Lego Batman" and "Telltale Batman" games, to be the only actor to play Batman and the Joker in major roles.

 14. Gotham's Jerome Valeska (Cameron Monaghan)